getify/Functional-Light-JS/ch2.md

 foo( ...arr );						// 4
 ```

-Our new friend `...` is used, but not just in the parameter list; it's also used in the argument list at the call-site.
+Our new friend `...` is used, but now not just in the parameter list; it's also used in the argument list at the call-site.
 It has the opposite behavior in this context.
 In a parameter list, we said it *gathered* arguments together.
 In an argument list, it *spreads* them out.
 So the contents of `arr` are actually spread out as individual arguments to the `foo(..)` call.
 Do you see how that's different from just passing in a reference to the whole `arr` array?

 By the way, multiple values and `...` spreadings can be interleaved, as you see fit: